joelbecker/word-games-tui/README.md

 # `word-games-tui`

-`word-games-tui` is a terminal implementation of several popular word games for the command line.
-It is designed to be highly portable (i.e. to run on any version of Python 3 without dependencies) and friendly to small screens (specifically the terminal emulator on my Blackberry Classic.)
+`word-games-tui` is a lightweight implementation of several popular daily word games for the command line.

 Currently implemented:
 * Wordle
 * Connections
+* Spelling Bee

+Planned:
+* Mini
+* Strands